 4. Video tutorials

 You can offer informational videos and materials directly through your app to help your users understand it better.
-One tip is to make a short one-minute “how-to” video where you show the user that your app is not that complicated as it might look at the beginning.
-Show them that although the app might look complicated, but it’s actually easy and pretty straightforward.
+One tip is to make a short one-minute “how-to” video where you show the user that your app is not as complicated as it might look at the beginning.
+Show them that although the app might look complicated, it’s actually easy and pretty straightforward.